 With its roots in indigenous Borikén’s history against Spanish colonialism, conquest and the trade of African peoples as slaves, la Bomba was born in el cañaveral where enslaved Africans sang, danced and played los barriles as a form of resistance, survival, celebration and healing.
 Clara Isabel Díaz, a Boricua creative living in NYC, says, “Bomba was prohibited because the colonizers eventually understood that they used it to rebel and communicate feelings in a way that words couldn’t.”

 Last Wednesday, July 17th, NYC’s Union Square was filled with Boricuas from the diaspora and allies uniting their voices in solidarity and resistance.
 The sounds of los barriles reverberated among the multitude, and el batey opened in front of us as the crowd sang in unison, Dile, dile, dile, dile a Roselló.
 Dile a Roselló que mi patria tiene bandera.
 Of course, Clara was ready with her black scarf, which she used as a substitute to the traditional bomba skirt.
-“In bomba, each rhythm conveys different emotions or feelings, and the words of the songs usually set the mood.
+“In bomba, each rhythm conveys different emotions or feelings and the words of the songs usually set the mood.
 That chorus alone gave me goosebumps and was my cue to step into the batey.”
-Díaz’s scarf was black on purpose, because in Puerto Rico, and especially in the context of post-hurricane María with the rise of the black flag, it is the color of mourning and resistance.
+Díaz’s scarf was black on purpose because in Puerto Rico, and especially in the context of post-hurricane María, the rise of the black and white flag has become a symbol of mourning and resistance.

 “Usually people have colorful bomba skirts and scarves, [which] represents the Caribbean and the cheerfulness of Puerto Ricans, but right now we are not feeling too bright, and so my black scarf is my way of adding to the intensity of the dance and the protests.”
 Thus, it is no coincidence that this is the only dance where the primo (the principal drummer) follows the dancer, and that it is always front and center in protests.
 “That day none of the formal aesthetic stuff mattered to me, I was just letting all of my emotions out through the dance.
 Keeping myself firm in our demands, being surrounded and supported by toda mi gente and hearing the strong drums respond to my dancing was just incredible.”